-FIRST AMENDMENT TO LICENSE, COLLABORATION, AND OPTION AGREEMENT
+FIFTH AMENDMENT TO LICENSE, COLLABORATION, AND OPTION AGREEMENT

-This FIRST AMENDMENT TO LICENSE, COLLABORATION, AND OPTION AGREEMENT (this "First Amendment") is made and entered into as of October 23, 2020 (the "First Amendment Effective Date") between Sarepta Therapeutics Three LLC, a limited liability company organized and existing under the laws of the State of Delaware, United States of America, with its principal offices at 215 First Street, Cambridge, MA, 02142 ("Sarepta") and F. Hoffmann-La Roche Ltd, a company organized and existing under the laws of Switzerland, with its principal office at Grenzacherstrasse 124, 4070 Basel, Switzerland ("Roche").
+This FIFTH AMENDMENT TO LICENSE, COLLABORATION, AND OPTION AGREEMENT (this "Fifth Amendment") is made and entered into as of August 31, 2021 (the "Fifth Amendment Effective Date") between Sarepta Therapeutics Three LLC, a limited liability company organized and existing under the laws of the State of Delaware, United States of America, with its principal offices at 215 First Street, Cambridge, MA, 02142 ("Sarepta") and F. Hoffmann-La Roche Ltd, a company organized and existing under the laws of Switzerland, with its principal office at Grenzacherstrasse 124, 4070 Basel, Switzerland ("Roche").
 Sarepta and Roche may be referred to herein individually as a "Party" and collectively as the "Parties."

-WHEREAS, Sarepta and Roche entered into that certain License, Collaboration, and Option Agreement dated December 21, 2019 (the "Original Agreement"); and

-WHEREAS, the Parties desire to make certain amendments to the Original Agreement;
+WHEREAS, Sarepta and Roche entered into that certain License, Collaboration, and Option Agreement executed on December 21, 2019 and effective as of February 4, 2020 and amended October 23, 2020, October 28, 2020, February 4, 2021, and June 23, 2021 (the "Original Agreement"); and WHEREAS, the Parties desire to make certain further amendments to the Original Agreement;